What is Threat Intelligence?

 In the same way that poker players study each other’s quirks so they can predict their opponents’ next move, cybersecurity professionals study their adversaries.

 Behind every attack is a “who,” “why,” and “how.”
 The “who” is called attribution.
 The “why” is called motivation or intent.
-The “how” is made up of the TTPs the adversary employs.
+The “how” is made up of the TTPs the threat actor employs.
 Together, these factors provide context, and context provides insight into how adversaries plan, conduct, and sustain campaigns and major operations.
-This insight is operational threat intelligence.
+This insight is operational intelligence.

 Adversaries don’t operate in a vacuum — in fact, there are almost always higher level factors that surround the execution of cyber attacks.
 For example, nation-state attacks are typically linked to geopolitical conditions, and geopolitical conditions are linked to risk.
 Furthermore, with the adoption of financially motivated Big Game Hunting, cyber-crime groups are constantly evolving their techniques and should not be ignored.

 Strategic intelligence shows how global events, foreign policies, and other long-term local and international movements can potentially impact the cyber security of an organization.